 GLOVERSTONE News (newest on top)

 Before Joseph Smith began working in Chester, he worked in his childhood home in the East Cheshire village of Barthomley, some thirty miles south east of Chester.
 A single train bracket clock, was put up for auction recently, which was signed ‘Joseph Smith, Barthomley’.
 It was probably made about 1720, shortly before Joseph moved to Chester.
 Click image below.
+About two years later, a rather tired looking longcase clock also made by Joseph during his Barthomley phase, was up for auction.
+It is a thirty hour clock in an oak case which may be older than the movement.
+Both Barthomley clocks would have been made at a similar date.
+Click image.

 More news about the lacquer finished bracket clock.
 We believe we have traced the original owner of this clock.
 Take a look here.